-If you’d like Panorama to load within your theme’s template, you can turn on the beta (unsupported) “use custom template” feature in Projects > Settings > General.
+If you’d like Panorama to load within your theme’s template, you can turn on the beta (unsupported) “use custom template” feature in Projects > Settings > Appearance > General.
 You’ll need to select which template included in the theme you’d like to use, generally speaking the wider the template the better.
 If possible, select a template that doesn’t have any sidebars.

 At this time this will only display the project pages within your themes template.
 We’re working on improving this feature, however it’s a challenge as there are tens of thousands of themes that all look different and offer differing levels of compatibility.

 If you’re familiar with PHP, you can safely modify any area of Panorama by using template overrides.
 All of the Panorama templates are located in /wp-content/plugins/project-panorama/lib/templates if you copy a template and it’s respective folder structure into /wp-content/themes/yourtheme/panorama your new custom template will be used instead of Panoramas.